New York ban on gravity knives upheld by U.S. appeals court

 NEW YORK (Reuters) - A federal appeals court on Friday upheld the constitutionality of New York state’s ban on gravity knives, which can be opened to a locked position with a one-handed flick of the wrist.

-The decision is a defeat for the artist John Copeland and art dealer Pedro Perez, both arrested for violating the ban, as well as Native Leather Ltd, a retailer that agreed to test its knife inventory and submit to inspections to avoid prosecution.
+The decision is a defeat for the artist John Copeland and art dealer Pedro Perez, both arrested for violating the ban, and Native Leather Ltd, a Greenwich Village retailer that agreed to test its knives and submit to inspections to avoid prosecution.

-They had said the ban made it impossible to know which knives were legal.
+They said the ban made it impossible for people to know which knives were legal, including for use in their jobs.

+“We are, naturally, disappointed with the decision, and we are reviewing our options,” Daniel Schmutter, a lawyer for the plaintiffs, said in an email.

 New York bans several relatively obscure items as weapons, including cane swords, chuka sticks and plastic knuckles.